Managing Topics And Focus When Managing Debate

 CEO: “Why don’t we know how long our sales cycles are?”

-VP: “The interesting thing about our sales cycles is how much people are talking about ‘digital transformation.’
+VP: “The interesting thing about our sales cycles is how much our sales prospects are talking about ‘digital transformation.’
 We really need the marketing team to step up our collateral on digital transformation.”

 (Notice how they smoothly transitioned to another topic, while making it sound like they were addressing “sales cycles.”)